openspending/osep/04-os-data-package/index.md

 The definition and behaviour of the `resources` property is described in detail in the [Data Package][dp-resources] and [Tabular Data Package][tdp] specifications.

+The two key points we emphasize here from the [Tabular Data Package specification][tdp] are:

-The only point we emphasize here is that each data file MUST have an entry in the `resources` array.
+* Each data file MUST have an entry in the `resources` array
+* That entry in the resources array MUST have a [JSON Table Schema][jts] schema describing the data file

 ## Mapping

 The OpenSpending Data Package MUST provide a `mapping` property. `mapping` MUST be a hash.

 The `mapping` hash provides a way to derive our logical model from the physical model represented by the package's resources.